What is a Self-Directed IRA and How Does It Work?

 The Basics of the Self-Directed IRA

-At its most basic level, a Self-Directed IRA is just what it sounds like: an individual retirement account that you manage yourself.
+At its most basic level, Self-Directed IRAs are just what it sounds like: an individual retirement account that you manage yourself.
 Unlike traditional approaches to IRAs, which limit you to certain types of investments, a Self-Directed IRA gives you much more flexibility to choose where to put your money.
 You can invest in things like real estate, private equity, and even cryptocurrency.
 The key is to work with a custodian that specializes in Self-Directed IRAs, who can help you navigate the rules and regulations around this type of investment.
 With traditional brokerages, you don’t typically have access to these types of investments in a retirement account.

 So how does a Self-Directed IRA work in practice?
 First, you’ll need to choose a custodian to manage your account.
-This can be a Self-Directed IRA administration firm that, as the name might tell you, focuses on Self-Directed IRAs.
+This can be an IRA administration firm that, as the name might tell you, focuses on Self-Directed IRAs.
 Once you’ve set up your account, you can start making contributions just like you would with a traditional IRA.
 The key difference is that instead of choosing from a limited menu of investments, you’ll have much more flexibility to invest in a wide range of assets.

 Self-Directed IRAs: More Freedom, More Responsibility